Richmond Park Walks: A Perfect London Day Hike

 Woodland in Richmond Park

-If you don’t want to walk the whole perimeter of the park or are just looking for a shorter option if you’ve already done many Richmond Park walks then a great option is the following route.
+If you don’t want to walk the whole perimeter of the park or are just looking for a shorter option if you’ve already done many walks in Richmond Park previously then a great option is the following route.
 Assuming you’re coming from Richmond Station, you can walk directly to Sawyer Hill for the views before continuing directly to the centre of the park towards Pen Ponds.

 From there continue going south towards Isabella Plantation before walking back up to where you entered from.